Parametric inference for hypoelliptic ergodic diffusions with full observations: Simulation study

 \subsection{The model}

-The two estimators $(\hat\theta, \hat{\sigma}^2)$ and $(\hat\theta_{QV}, \tilde{\sigma}^2)$ are evaluated on the simulation study with a hypoelliptic stochastic neuronal model called FitzHugh-Nagumo model \citep{Fitzhugh1961}.
+The two estimators $(\hat\theta_{n, \Delta_n}, \hat{\sigma}^2_{n, \Delta_n})$ and $(\hat\theta^{LSE}_{n, \Delta_n}, \tilde{\sigma}^2_{n, \Delta_n})$ are evaluated on the simulation study with a hypoelliptic stochastic neuronal model called FitzHugh-Nagumo model \citep{Fitzhugh1961}.
 It is a simplified version of the Hodgkin-Huxley model \citep{Hodgkin1952}, which describes in a detailed manner activation and deactivation dynamics of a spiking neuron.
-First it was studied in the deterministic case, then it was improved by adding two sources of noise to the both coordinates, what results in an elliptic SDE.
+First it was studied in the deterministic case, then in the stochastic elliptic setting with two sources of noise in both coordinates.
 However, it is often argued that only ion channels are perturbed by noise, while the membrane potential depends on them in a deterministic way.
 This idea leads to a 2-dimensional hypoelliptic diffusion.
-In this paper we consider a hypoelliptic version with noise only in the second coordinate as studied in \cite{leon:hal-01492590}.
+In this paper we consider a hypoelliptic SDE with noise only in the second coordinate as studied in \cite{leon2018samson}.
 More precisely, the behaviour of the neuron is defined through the solution of the system

-where the variable $X_t$ represents the membrane potential of the neuron at time $t$, and $Y_t$ is a recovery variable, which could represent channel kinetic.
-Parameter $s$ is the magnitude of the stimulus current and is often known in experiments, $\varepsilon$ is a time scale parameter and is typically significantly smaller than $1$, since $X_t$ moves "faster" than $Y_t$.
+where the variable $X_t$ represents the membrane potential of the neuron at time $t$, and $Y_t$ is a recovery variable, which could represent the channel kinetic.
+The parameter $s$ is the magnitude of the stimulus current and is often known in experiments, $\varepsilon$ is a time scale parameter and is typically significantly smaller than $1$, since $X_t$ moves "faster" than $Y_t$.
 Parameters to be estimated are $\theta = (\gamma, \beta, \varepsilon, \sigma)$.
+For system \eqref{FHN} we obtain the following expressions for $\bar{A}$ and $\Sigma_{\Delta_n}$, which we plug in \eqref{loglikelihood}: